asjames18/Consultant/README.md

-#THIS A BUSINESS Consultancy WEBSITE
+# THIS A Business Consultancy WEBSITE
 AIMED AT PROVIDING DIFFERNT Consultancies on various aspects of business.